Jen Trujillo

 Office Manager

-Claire Putney is a visual artist and community servant living and thriving with her family between Georgetown and Vashon Island.
+Claire Putney is a visual artist, educator, and student living and working with her family between Georgetown and Vashon Island.
 Her daily practice is grounded in listening, learning, and creative collaboration.
 Claire comes to Watershed with experience working in a variety of non-profit and publicly funded organizations, with a focus on equity, accessibility, and education in the arts.
-When she’s not at Watershed, Claire can be found in the forest, in her studio, or cooking new recipes.
+When she’s not at Watershed, Claire can be found in the forest or in her studio.

 Partners